The research interests of our group vary from future climate change adaptation needs to environmental history.

 She has led research projects in both developed and developing countries and she has been a deputy chief scientist of the Nordic Centre of Excellence on Adaptation Research (NORD-STAR) and spent four years (2 as vice-chair) in the Finnish Climate Change Panel, a scientific organisation to advice the Finnish Government on climate policy.
 She is also a member of Future Earth Finland core group.

 Janina joined the UEP group in 2017.
 Her research is focused on climate change adaptation related topics.
 She is currently working on urban climate health risks, adaptation policy development (national sectoral and local level), sustainable agri-food systems and inter- and transdisciplinary research methods.
 Her broader research interests cover the complex decision-making processes in changing socio-ecological systems and the development of novel methodological approaches, such as serious gaming, as well as dialogue in the science-policy-practice interface.

 Janina holds a MSc degree and a PhD (passed with distinction, 2020) in Environmental change and policy from the University of Helsinki.
 In her doctoral thesis she studied the societal and environmental change process and outcomes involved with adaptation in the Nordic agriculture.

-Alexandra Jurgilevich joined the UEP group as a doctoral student in 2015.
-She is currently conducting post-doctoral research focusing on urban climate-induced health risks, systemic risks and adaptation.
-Her broader research interests and experience include climate change risks in the urban context, particularly future risks, dynamic interactions between climatic and socio-economic changes, as well as anticipatory governance, adaptation and urban planning.
+Alexandra Malmström (née Jurgilevich) joined the UEP group as a doctoral student in 2015.
+She is currently conducting post-doctoral research focusing on urban climate-induced health risks, systemic risks, and adaptation governance at different levels.
+Her broader research interests and experience include urban climate change risks, adaptation and its governance at different levels, interactions between climatic and socio-economic changes, as well as futures studies and governance in uncertainty.

 Alexandra holds a PhD (passed with distinction, 2021) in Environmental Change and Policy from the University of Helsinki.
 Previously she obtained an MA degree in European studies, focusing on European policy and law, as well as a Specialist degree in international economic relations.